-Everest Base Camp via the 3 Peaks and 3 Passes Nepal Trek, Autumn 2015
+Everest Base Camp via the 3 Peaks and 3 Passes Trek with Lobuche Peak Climb

-For Autumn 2015, we have revised our popular Everest Trek with a unique itinerary designed for the adventurous hiker who wants to do the Classic EBC Trek via a more challenging loop route with very little backtracking.
-Along the way we climb three peaks and cross three high passes!
+For Autumn 2018, we have updated our popular Everest Trek with a unique itinerary designed for the adventurous trekkers who wants to do the Classic EBC Trek via a more challenging loop route with very little backtracking.
+Along the way we climb three trekking peaks and cross three high passes!

-This is classic high altitude trekking, and the key to enjoying it is getting well acclimatized.
-Because it is very strenuous, for 2015 we have added several "rest days" to the itinerary.
+This is classic high-altitude trekking.
 We start our trip with the famous flight to Lukla and trek to Namche Bazaar.
 Then, on to Tengboche, Pangboche, Pheriche, and a nice acclimatization hike onto the ridge to see the North Ridge of Ama Dablam.
-We continue up the Imja Kosi valley to Chukkung, from where we make a spectacular climb of 18,238 ft Chukkung Ri.
-Then, we cross over into the Dudh Kosi valley to Lobuche via the Khongma La (18,320 ft pass) and crossing of the famous Khumbu Glacier (rubble covered, no ropes needed).
-From here we head up to Gorak Shep and Kala Pattar (18,192 ft climb) and a visit to Everest Base Camp (about 17,500 ft).
+We continue up the Imja Khola Valley to Chukkung, from where we make a spectacular (non-technical) climb of 18,238ft Chukkung Ri.
+Then, we cross over into the Dudh Kosi Valley to Lobuche via the Khongma La (18,320ft pass) and cross the famous Khumbu Glacier (rubble covered, no ropes needed).
+From here we head up to Gorak Shep, climb the famous trekking peak, Kala Pattar, (18,192ft) and visit Everest Base Camp (about 17,500ft).

 For climbers looking for more altitude climbing, we have the Lobuche Peak option.
 On the way down from Everest BC, Lobuche climbers turn right and head up to the Lobuche Peak Base Camp.
-From there, after a couple days of training and prep, they climb this gorgeous peak, with a world class Everest view from the summit!
+From there, after some training and prep, they climb the gorgeous 6000m peak, with a world class Everest view from the summit!
 This is a great climb for people with Mt.
 Rainier skills, seeking to hit 20,000 feet.

-After departing the upper Dudh Kosi valley the trekkers will turn west over to the Cho La (17,485 ft pass) which leads to the spectacular Gokyo valley, with incredible views of the south face of Cho Oyu and the surrounding peaks.
-From here we explore the glacial lakes and climb to the summit of Gokyo Ri (17,570 ft).
-Then, we ascend the Renjo La (17,515 ft pass) which takes us to the famous Thame valley and the old trade route from Tingri (Tibet) to Namche.
+After departing the upper Dudh Kosi Valley the trekkers will turn west over to the Cho La (17,485ft pass) which leads to the spectacular Gokyo, with incredible views of the south face of Cho Oyu and the surrounding peaks.
+From here we explore the glacial lakes and climb to the summit of our third trekking peak, Gokyo Ri (17,570ft).
+Then, we ascend the Renjo La (17,515ft pass) which takes us to the famous Thame valley and the old trade route from Tingri (Tibet) to Namche.
 After a visit to the famous Thame monastery, we descend back to Namche and Lukla, having completed the perfect Everest loop trek!

 I'll look forward to hearing from you,